mediastudiespress/organization/operations/bylaws.md

 # mediastudies.press Bylaws

-*Provisional - to be debated and adopted by the Board on July 18, 2019*
+*Formally adopted by the Board on July 18, 2019*

 ---